Courses – Faculty of Science

 Principles of Programming

-Mastering Cyberspace: An Introduction to Practical Computing
+An Introduction to Practical Computing

 A practical introduction to computing.
-Topics include: web design, an overview of computer hardware and operating systems, effective use of common applications, using the Internet as a communication medium, applying programming concepts, and social implications of technology.
+Topics include: web design, an overview of computer hardware and operating systems, effective use of common applications, using the internet as a communication medium, applying programming concepts, and social implications of technology.

 Stage II

-Prerequisite: COMPSCI 101, 105
+Prerequisite: COMPSCI 110, 130

 Algorithms and Data Structures